GoInterject/GoInterject.github.io/wGetStarted/L-Drill-FinancialReport.md

 **Step 12:** You successfully created a Drill to the Journal Entry Query report from the financial report.
-Test it out.

 ![](/images/L-Drill-Financial/17.png)
 <br>